gdw-workshop/2018_GDW_Workshop/exercises/GDW Beast Tutorial 2018.md

 Open TreeAnnotator

-Go down toward the bottom and choose your input file which is one of the files output from Beast ending in *.trees*.
+Go down toward the bottom and choose your input file which is one of the files output from BEAST ending in *.trees*.

-I have a file you can use here as well since your Beast run may not be done yet and (it probably isn’t the best example anyway): *PLVAB_aln_GDW.trees*
+I have a file you can use here as well since your BEAST run may not be done yet and (it probably isn’t the best example anyway): *PLVAB_aln_GDW.trees*

 Choose your output file name ending with *.tre* and the location you want to save it.